+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 How Much Do International Students Contribute?

 The number of international students in the UK is at its highest in decades.
-About 680 thousand international students were reportedly pursuing various degrees in the country for the 2021/22 academic year.
-In the previous year, the number was around 605 thousand, meaning a more than 12% increase.
-Across all higher education institutions, the overall number of students in 2021/22 was over 2.8 million, showing a 4% increase from the 2020/21 period, which was about 2.75 million.
+About 758,855 international students were reportedly pursuing various degrees in the country for the 2022/23 academic year.
+In the previous year, the number was around 680,000, meaning nearly a 12% increase.

 A recent study showed that international students starting their studies in 2020/21 would generate up to £41.9 billion for the UK economy.
 This is compared to the estimated £4.4 billion it costs the UK to host them and any dependents they may have.
 This implies a net benefit of £37.4 billion for the UK economy.